NomicFoundation/hardhat/docs/guides/mainnet-forking.md

 ]);
 ```

-This will set the first storage position inside that contract to 1.
+This will set the contract's first storage position (at index `0x0`) to 1.

 The mapping between a smart contract's variables and its storage position is not straightforward except in some very simple cases.
 For example, if you deploy this contract: